lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     of type 1 and 2, i.e. the average number of atoms of type 2 in the vicinity of the atoms of type 1.
 This coordination number will be used as an indicator of the degree of mixing of our binary mixture.
-    Add the folloxing lines into *input.md.lammps*:
+    Add the following lines into *input.md.lammps*:

 ..  code-block:: lammps